0xProject/0x-monorepo/CONTRIBUTING.md

 *   It is properly formatted with Prettier (`yarn prettier`)
 *   It passes our continuous integration tests (See: [Enabling code coverage checks on your fork](#enabling-code-coverage-checks-on-your-fork) for instructions on getting the `submit-coverage` test to pass on forks)
 *   You've created/updated the corresponding [CHANGELOG](#CHANGELOGs) entries.
-*   Your changes have sufficient test coverage (e.g regression tests for bug fixes)
+*   Your changes have sufficient test coverage (e.g regression tests have been added for bug fixes)

 ### Branch structure